mnofrizal/be-whatsapp-panel/.kilocode/rules/memory-bank/context.md

 - **Automated Testing**: Not yet implemented (planned for later phases) -- **Health Checks**: Database and server health endpoints working

-This foundation provides a solid, production-ready base for implementing WhatsApp instance management and messaging capabilities in Phase 3.
+This foundation provides a solid, production-ready base for advanced features and enterprise-scale deployment.
+Phase 3 is complete with all critical security and architecture issues resolved.